Ellie G. Shuler Jr.

-Lieutenant General E.G. "Buck" Shuler Jr. (born 1936) was commander of Strategic Air Command's Eighth Air Force in Barksdale Air Force Base, Louisiana.
+Lieutenant General E.G. "Buck" Shuler Jr. (December 6, 1936 – October 18, 2024) was an American commander of Strategic Air Command's Eighth Air Force in Barksdale Air Force Base, Louisiana.
 Eighth Air Force is responsible for Strategic Air Command operations in the eastern half of the United States, Europe and the Middle East.
 It comprises about half of SAC's long-range force of manned bombers, tankers and intercontinental ballistic missiles.

 Biography

 General Shuler was born in 1936, in Raleigh, North Carolina.
 He was educated in the city schools of Caracas, Venezuela, and Orangeburg, S.C., graduating from Orangeburg High School in 1955.
 The general earned a Bachelor of Science degree in civil engineering from The Citadel in 1959 and a Master of Science degree in management from Rensselaer Polytechnic Institute in 1967.
 He completed Squadron Officer School in 1964, Command and Staff Course of the Naval War College in 1972, and the National War College in 1976.

 Shuler, a distinguished graduate of the Reserve Officer Training Corps program, was commissioned as a Second Lieutenant in June 1959 and entered active duty in July.
 He completed preflight training at Lackland Air Force Base, Texas, and primary flight training at Moore Air Base, Texas.
 After graduating from T-33 basic jet training at Laredo Air Force Base, Texas, he received his pilot wings in September 1960.
 General Shuler then was assigned to the 9th Bombardment Squadron, Carswell Air Force Base, Texas, as a B-52F pilot.
 From September 1963 until June 1966 he served with the 337th Bombardment Squadron, Dyess Air Force Base, Texas, as a B-52E pilot and aircraft commander of a lead crew.

 After completing his master's degree in June 1967 General Shuler was assigned to the 68th Tactical Fighter Squadron, George Air Force Base, California, as a replacement training unit fighter pilot.
 In March 1968 he transferred to the 558th Tactical Fighter Squadron, Cam Ranh Bay Air Base, South Vietnam, as an F-4C aircraft commander.
 He served as an assistant flight commander and flew 107 combat missions over North Vietnam, the Republic of Vietnam and Laos.
 He also participated in the 558th Tactical Fighter Squadron's operational deployment to South Korea following the USS Pueblo crisis, flying 15 combat support missions along the Korean demilitarized zone.